Through The Fibro Fog

 📖 How to store and freeze

-I suggest that serving this parsnip soup immediately is best, but it also freezes very well.
-Spoon into tupperware or freezer bags and then reheat on a low heat for an easy lunch or light dinner.
+I suggest that serving this parsnip ginger soup immediately is best, but it also freezes very well.
+Allow to cool completely, then spoon into freezer-safe tupperware or bags.
+Reheat on a low heat for an easy lunch or light dinner.
 You will likely need to add a splash of water or vegetable stock when reheating the soup.

-parsnip and ginger soup in two white bowls with garlic cloves and a bowl of fresh herbs in the background.
+carrot parsnip ginger soup in two white bowls with garlic cloves and a bowl of fresh herbs in the background.

 🥣 More tasty soups

-Find so many ideas for healthy soups, including my popular spring celery leek soup and vegetarian gnocchi soup.
+Find so many ideas for tasty soups, including my popular celery leek soup, vegetarian gnocchi soup and carrot swede soup.
 Some recent recipes to enjoy:

 I'm always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes!
 And I love to hear from you - so please do leave a star rating ⭐⭐⭐ and comment if you've tried the recipe!